West Mesa Air Force Station: History

 The Air Force inactivated West Mesa Air Force Station on 8 September 1968.
 In July 1969 the station was officially surplused to the General Aviation Administration.
 4.3 acres was transferred to the Federal Aviation Administration in January 1970.
-The remaining 38 acres were transferred, along with 54 buildings, to the Office of Economic Opportunity on July 1970, which then quitclaimed the property to three private owners.
+The remaining 38 acres were transferred, along with 54 buildings, to the Office of Economic Opportunity in July 1970, which then quitclaimed the property to three private owners.
 10 acres of the housing area was then sold to individual private owners.

 The FAA continues to operate the AN/FPS-91A search radar and is now data-tied into the Joint Surveillance System (JSS).
 A vacant area lies between the FAA and family support facilities of the former Air Force Station, and this vacant area is abandoned and deteriorated due to owner neglect and lack of maintenance.
 Six buildings are still standing on the site, and are physically damaged, some of which have been demolished to their foundations.